Hill Scholars - Core Curriculum

 Social and Behavioral Sciences

-During each semester in the program, the cohort group will take two honors courses as well as the Honors Seminar course.
-Students will also take courses specific to their major outside of the honors program.
-The courses that the students will take during the program are listed below.
+During each term in the program, the cohort group will take two honors courses as well as the Honors Seminar course.
+Students also take courses specific to their major outside of the honors program.
+The courses that the students take during the program are listed below.